-- If bullying is suspected or reported, the incident will be investigated and dealt with initially and calmly by the teacher or other adult concerned, reassuring and supporting pupils as appropriate. - The pupils involved may be asked to write down an account of what has taken place. - If a racial or homophobic element to the bullying is suspected the Headmaster or Deputy Head must be informed immediately. - The teacher or other adult will record the details of the incident and inform the Deputy Head. - The DSL (or Designated Deputy) will interview all the parties and make a record of those interviews. - Staff teaching the bullied pupil and the child's form teacher and tutor will be informed. - The Headmaster will determine, in consultation with the form teacher and tutor, the appropriate strategy and plan of action to combat the bullying. - A way forward, including disciplinary sanctions and counselling, will be agreed.
-This should recognise that suitable support is needed both for children who are being bullied and for pupils who bully others. - The tutor will oversee the implementation of the strategy and a monitoring and review strategy will be put in place. - Both sets of parents will be kept informed by the Headmaster in order that they can receive feedback on the findings of the investigation and give their support to actions moving forward. - Any sanctions against the bullies will be determined by the Deputy Head or Headmaster. - A record will be maintained in the school's Anti-bullying File which will also include entries where bullying is suspected or alleged but not proven
+- If bullying is suspected or reported, the incident will be investigated and dealt with initially and calmly by the teacher or other adult concerned, reassuring and supporting pupils as appropriate. - The pupils involved may be asked to write down an account of what has taken place. - If a racial or homophobic element to the bullying is suspected the Headmaster or Deputy Head must be informed immediately. - The teacher or other adult will record the details of the incident on CPOMS (even if the incident is unproven) and inform the Deputy Head. - The DSL (or Designated Deputy) will interview all the parties and make a record of those interviews. - Staff teaching the bullied pupil and the child's form teacher and tutor will be informed. - The Headmaster will determine, in consultation with the form teacher and tutor, the appropriate strategy and plan of action to combat the bullying. - A way forward, including disciplinary sanctions and counselling, will be agreed.
+This should recognise that suitable support is needed both for children who are being bullied and for pupils who bully others. - The tutor will oversee the implementation of the strategy and a monitoring and review strategy will be put in place. - Both sets of parents will be kept informed by the Headmaster in order that they can receive feedback on the findings of the investigation and give their support to actions moving forward. - Any sanctions against the bullies will be determined by the Deputy Head or Headmaster.

-7. On-going review of working practice
+8. Ongoing review of working practice

-In order to ensure on-going best practice and for the sake of any future references to previous instances of abuse, the DSL, in liaison with the Headmaster, Senior Management Team and governing body, will ensure that accurate records are kept.
-Such records will be used to evaluate the effectiveness of the approach adopted by the school and to enable patterns to be identified.
+In order to ensure ongoing best practice and for the sake of any future references to previous instances of abuse, the DSL, in liaison with the Headmaster, SMT and governing body, will ensure that accurate records are kept.
+Such records will be used to evaluate the effectiveness of the approach adopted by the School and to enable patterns to be identified.